-Nurse, accountant, model, machinist, model-machinist, CEO, COO, technician, chauffeur, seamstress, athlete, pro-athlete, secretary, agent, server, servant, optician, merchant, clerk, cashier, dentist, astronaut, consultant (beware consultants!).
+Nurse, accountant, model, machinist, model-machinist, CEO, COO, dentist, explorer, astronaut, consultant (beware consultants!)?

 Oh, and blogger.
 Gotta have bloggers!

 Do we still have explorers, now that our technology has mapped the lands and seas so thoroughly?
-Explorer always sounded adventurous, if also kind of … unspecific.
+Explorer always sounded adventurous, if also kind of … vague.

 Astronaut remains a personal favorite, but it’s actually an awful lot of hard work.
-I just want to go into space for awhile, without all the rigorous study, training and discipline.
+I just want to visit space for awhile, without all the rigorous study, training, and discipline.
 No need to pay me.
 Shoot, I’ll pay you for the privilege.
-Would that disqualify me from earning the label astronaut?
+Would that disqualify me from earning the label Astronaut?
 Doing it for free, or for less than free?